COO Visa Sponsorship Jobs in Kentucky

 Which visa types are most common for COO roles in Kentucky?

-The H-1B is the most common visa category for COO roles, given the specialty occupation and degree requirements.
+The H-1B visa is the most common visa category for COO roles, given the specialty occupation and degree requirements.
 The L-1A intracompany transferee visa is also relevant for executives moving within a multinational organization into a Kentucky-based leadership role.
 O-1A visas for individuals with extraordinary ability in business are occasionally used for senior executives with exceptional track records.

 How to find coo visa sponsorship jobs in Kentucky?